 The benefits of foam-tipped swabs like these for food safety testing are their large tip, which increases sample and elution counts, and their rigid paddle-like design which allows for the firm and even application of pressure necessary for adequate sample collection.
 Puritan’s EnviroMax®/EnviroMax Plus® Environmental Sampling Swabs are available sterile or non-sterile with both round and pointed foam tips.

-As part of an educational series about how to collect environmental samples for various applications, we created the following videos, both of which are applicable to food safety validation.
+We created the following videos as past of an educational series about how to collect environmental samples for various applications.
+Both of which are applicable to food safety validation.

-Watch: How to Collect an Environmental Surface Sample From a Stainless Steel Countertop
+Click to Watch: How To Collect an Environmental Surface Sample from a Stainless Steel Countertop

 Click here to view additional product videos.
 If you would like more information about food safety testing or which products to choose, please contact one of our knowledgeable product specialists today.